Shui-Group/TargetDIA/README.md

 + Latest version of anaconda is recommended.

-+ A NVIDIA GPU with CUDA (10.0) and cuDNN (7.5) is needed.
++ A NVIDIA GPU with CUDA and cuDNN is needed.
-   * PyTorch 0.4.1 from conda has CUDA support up to 9.0, but it also works in CUDA 10.0 for DeepRT required functions (many new cards only supports CUDA 10+, like RTX2080)

 + The main packages we used in the whole project are: